This post may contain affiliate links, please see our policy for details.

 I know I’m a little late, as far as the world of blogging goes, but our Christmas living room is all dressed up for the holidays and I’m so excited to share it with you.

-The holdup has been the kitchen reno (are you surprised?).
+The kitchen remodel has been the big holdup (are you surprised?).
 We’ve been busy trying to finish it up before the holidays (not likely at this point) and there was still a ton of kitchen stuff all over the dining area that had to be cleaned up.
-I’m happy to report though that, after almost a year, my table has been pushed back to where it belongs (we had it shoved in the corner to make room for kitchen cabinets) and it’s clean and ready for us to sit down to dinner, which is something we haven’t been able to do since we started last January.
-Progress!

 I decided to go with two of my Christmas favorites, plaids and reds, for the decorations this year.
 Nothing says Christmas more than an explosion of red everywhere, am I right?